matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

    </a>
 </p>
 <br>
 .center.large[Analysis reinterpretation and full preservation with RECAST turning analyses into reusable scientific tools.
-Shrinking the experiment-theory feedback loop.]
+Shrinking the experiment-theory feedback loop and saving .italic[years of time and effort].]
 ]
 .kol-1-3[
 <p style="text-align:center;">